Independent advisory panel

 Mr Garry Mostyn

 Garry Mostyn graduated from the University of New South Wales in civil engineering in 1973.
-He subsequently completed a master's degree in geotechnical engineering at UNSW and a bachelor's degree in geology and statistics at Macquarie University.
+He completed a master's degree in geotechnical engineering at UNSW and a bachelor's degree in geology and statistics at Macquarie University.
 He worked as a cadet and engineer with the NSW Department of Public Works and with consulting geotechnical engineers from 1970 until 1986.
 He joined the School of Civil Engineering at the University of New South Wales as a senior lecturer in civil and environmental engineering practice and geotechnical engineering.
 He returned to consulting at PSM in 1997 as a Principal and has been an Adjunct Associate Professor at UNSW.
 He remains a Senior Principal and Director at PSM.

 Dr Lucy Reading